Managing Employees in a Unionized Environment

 - Freedom of Information and Protection of Privacy Act

-The BC Public Service Agency is the agent for Treasury Board when negotiating collective agreements with the unions.
+The BC Public Service Agency is the agent for the Government Treasury Board when negotiating collective agreements with unions.
 The following collective agreements are negotiated:

 - BC Government and Service Employees' Union (BCGEU)